ispeters/async_scope/asyncscope.md

 };
 ```

-A `counting_scope` goes through three states during its lifetime:
+A `counting_scope` goes through four states during its lifetime:

 1. open
+2. unused/used
-2. closed/joining
+3. closed/joining
-3. joined
+4. joined

-Instances start in the open state after being constructed.
-Connecting and starting a _`join-sender`_ returned from
+Instances start in the open and unused state after being constructed.
+This is the only time the scope's state can be
-`join()` transitions the scope to the closed/joining state.
-Merely calling `join()` or connecting the _`join-sender`_
+set to unused.
+Connecting and starting a _`join-sender`_ returned from `join()` transitions the scope to the closed/joining
-does not change the scope's state---the _`operation-state`_ must be started to close the scope.
-The scope transitions
+state.
+Merely calling `join()` or connecting the _`join-sender`_ does not change the scope's state---the _`operation-state`_
-from the closed/joining state to the joined state when the _`join-sender`_ completes.
-A scope must be in the joined
+must be started to close the scope.
+The scope transitions from the closed/joining state to the joined state when the
-state when its destructor starts; otherwise, the destructor invokes `std::terminate()`.
+_`join-sender`_ completes.
+A scope must be in the joined or unused state when its destructor starts; otherwise, the destructor
+invokes `std::terminate()`.
+This will ensure that `counting_scope` can be used safely as a data-member type while preserving
+structured functionality.

 While a scope is open, calls to `nest(snd, scope)` will succeed (unless an exception is thrown by `snd`'s copy- or
 move-constructor while constructing the _`nest-sender`_).
-Each time a call to `nest(snd, scope)` succeeds, two things
+Each time a call to `nest(snd, scope)` succeeds, three things
 happen:

+1. the scope's unused/used state is transitioned to used,
-1. the scope's count of outstanding senders is incremented before `nest()` returns, and
+2. the scope's count of outstanding senders is incremented before `nest()` returns, and
-2. the given sender, `snd`, is wrapped in a _`nest-sender`_ and returned.
+3. the given sender, `snd`, is wrapped in a _`nest-sender`_ and returned.

 When a call to `nest()` succeeds, the returned _`nest-sender`_ is an associated sender that acts like an RAII handle:
 the scope's internal count is incremented when the sender is created and decremented when the sender is "done with the